Keizaal/Keizaal/README.md

 **NEVER USE LOOT OR MOD ORGANIZER TO AUTOMATICALLY SORT YOUR LOAD ORDER!** Keizaal's plugins have been carefully sorted manually to ensure that everything works as intended.
 Sorting the load order using an automatic tool **will** cause issues.
 If you have used an automated program to sort your load order, you forfeit all support I would normally provide until you restore your load order to Keizaal's default.
 You should be able to find a backup of the lists' load order in Profiles/Keizaal inside your Mod Organizer installation folder.

+<ins>**Skyrim is capped at 60 FPS</ins>

+The mod Movement Behavior Overhaul will cause animations to break if the framerate goes over 75 FPS, so I've capped it to 60 FPS to prevent that.
+If you don't think Movement Behavior Overhaul is worth the capped framerate then disable it in Mod Organzier and update your framerate with BethINI.
 ______________________________________________________________________________________________________________________________________________________________________

 Contact Pierre Despereaux on either the [Wabbajack](https://discordapp.com/invite/wabbajack) or [Keizaal](https://discord.gg/eYZJFP8) Discord server for individual help and guidance.
 If you make modifications to Keizaal, you do so at your own risk.
 No support will be provided.